Home » Technical Analysis

 Triangles

 Sometimes a price pattern may have boundary lines that are not parallel.
 If those lines are extended in the future, they will eventually cross and form a pattern known as a triangle.
-Three main types of triangles can be discerned – symmetrical, ascending and descending.
+Three main types of triangles can be discerned – symmetrical, ascending, and descending.

 Symmetrical triangles are formations that have a lower boundary with an upward slope and an upper boundary with a downward slope, thus, they have a horizontal direction.
-Within the formation, the price registers lower highs and higher lows at nearly equal pace.
+Within the formation, the price registers lower highs and higher lows at a nearly equal pace.
 Both boundary lines tend to have the same angle, but directions differ.
 Price action usually fills the triangle’s area and the price has to touch every boundary line at least two times.
-Symmetrical triangles are usually considered as trend continuation formations, indicating a temporary pause or consolidation, rather than as reversal formations.
-Within those patterns, bulls and bears are unable to prevail each other, until at some point most traders become aware of a particular direction.
-When this happens, a breakout from the triangle will take place.

 On the chart below we can see a symmetrical triangle with a breakout occurring to the upside.